 - A charitable or Non-Governmental Organsation (NGO) such as Oxfam GB or PETA UK

 Every CSP must submit an inventory of their group’s equipment and belongings each year.
-This is important, in particular for insurance purposes, and also so that future members are aware of what the group owns.
+This is for insurance purposes, and also so future members know what the group owns.

-For each of the storage areas for CSPs there is an associated key.
-Each key is shared by all groups allocated to that storage space, and has an associated list with it, identifying the group(s) which have access to that storage space, and a list of all the members who are allowed to sign out the key.
+For each CSP storage area there is an associated key.
+Each key has an associated list with it, identifying the group(s) which have access to that storage space, and a list of all the members who are allowed to sign out the key.